sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ## Saving your search

-Most databases offers you the option to save your searches and send the search history via e-mail.
+Most databases offer you the option to save your searches and send the search history via e-mail.
 The search history shows which subject terms and textwords you have searched for, how they are combined, and how many hits each search has returned.
-This informastion might turn out be very useful if you wish to build further on your search, if you need to perform the same search in another database and if you need do [document your search](internlenke)
+This information might turn out be very useful if you wish to build further on your search, if you need to perform the same search in another database and if you need do [document your search](internlenke)

 ## Documenting your search

-Sometimes you must, after you have finished your systematic search, describe the search process thoroughly, so that the reader are able to evaluate the quality of the search you have done, and possibly repeat the same serach at a later stage.
+Sometimes you must, after you have finished your systematic search, describe the search process thoroughly, so that the reader are able to evaluate the quality of the search you have done, and possibly repeat the same search at a later stage.
 Then you should say something about

 * What databases you have searched in.
 * Which search terms you have used in the different databases and how they are combined (AND/OR/NOT)